Ofega/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A Relational Database is the database software itself, which manages and stores the database, while, SQL, the Structured Query Language, is a language which is typically used to query the Relational DB

 - [ ] Why do tables need a `primary key`?

+  Primary Keys make each record in the table unique.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  Both resources(tables) can have multiple instances of each other.

 ## Minimum Viable Product